BS in Nutritional Science with Dietetics Concentration (Didactic Program in Dietetics)

 The program will prepare graduates to be competent for entry into supervised practice or other post-graduate programs through quality educational offerings.

-- Over a 3 year period, at least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+- Objective 2: Fifty percent (50%) of program graduates will apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- At least 60% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+- Objective 3: Forty percent (40%) of program graduates are admitted to a supervised practice program within 12 months of graduation.

-- Supervised practice program directors will rate their overall satisfaction with the graduate’s preparation for supervised practice as at least 3.0 on a 5.0 scale for at least 70% of the graduates.
+- Objective 4: Supervised practice program directors will rate their overall satisfaction with the graduate’s preparation for supervised practice as at least 3.0 on a 5.0 scale for at least 70% of the graduates.

-- At least 80% of program students complete program/degree requirements within three years (150% of the program length).
+- Objective 5: At least 80% of program students complete program/degree requirements within three years (150% of the program length).

 Program Goal #2

-- At least 50% of students will participate in a global experience to gain intercultural perspective.
+- Objective 2: At least 50% of graduates will have participated in a global experience through educational offerings to gain intercultural perspective.

 Ashwini R. Wagle, Ed.D, MS, RD